Video | 'Mummy, I Love You, Not Scared To See Death Before My Eyes': DD Cameraman's Message During Maoist Ambush

-During a Maoist attack in Chhattisgarhg’s Dantewada district on Tuesday, a Doordarshan assistant cameraman recorded a message for his mother.
+During a Maoist attack in Chhattisgarh’s Dantewada district on Tuesday, an assistant cameraman from national broadcaster Doordarshan recorded a message for his mother.

-In an unverified video clip shared by Union Minister Smriti Irani on Twitter, the assistant cameraman is seen saying “I may be killed in this attack, but, Mummy, I love you.”
+In an unverified video clip shared by Union Minister Smriti Irani on Twitter, the assistant cameraman Mormukut Sharma is seen saying “I may be killed in this attack, but, Mummy, I love you.”

+Sharma and another journalist Dhiraj Kumar survived the Maoist attack, but their cameraperson Achyutanand Sahu was killed.
+They had arrived in the state for the coverage of next month's assembly elections.

-Doordarshan cameraman Achyutanand Sahu and two policemen, Sub-Inspector Rudra Pratap Singh and Assistant Constable Manglu, were killed and two other security personnel injured when Maoists attacked them near Nilawaya under Aranpur police station limits.
+Two policemen, Sub-Inspector Rudra Pratap Singh and Assistant Constable Manglu, were also killed and two other security personnel injured when Maoists attacked them near Nilawaya under Aranpur police station limits.

-Deputy Inspector General (Anti-Naxal Operations) Sundarraj P told PTI the incident took place when a squad of local police was carrying out patrolling on motorcycles from Sameli camp towards Nilawaya.
+Deputy Inspector General (Anti-Naxal Operations) Sundarraj P told news agency PTI the incident took place when a squad of local police was carrying out patrolling on motorcycles from Sameli camp towards Nilawaya.

 The Maoists have called upon voters to boycott the Assembly polls in the state, which has 90 seats.

-Note: (This story has been updated with details of the assistant cameraman who recorded the message.)